-There is now huge growing in both car and drivers for the second season.
+There is now huge growing in both car and drivers for its third season.
 Drawn by the 550 horsepower available, a number of current V8Supercar drivers are skipping the Tasman to be part of the series.
-Names such as Scott McLaughlin, Greg Murphy, Craig Baird, John McIntyre, Kayne Scott, Andy Booth, Paul Manuell and many more lined up to be part of the first round.
-With all vying for the top spot in a field brimming with champions and more than 100 national motorsport titles, it's going to be a hard-fought battle for supremacy - that grows by the day.
+Names such as Scott McLaughlin, Greg Murphy, Craig Baird, John McIntyre, Kayne Scott, Andy Booth, Paul Manuell and many more lined up to be part of the first round back in 2012.
+With all vying for the top spot in a field brimming with champions and more than 100 national motorsport titles, it's a hard-fought battle for supremacy - that grows by the day.

 In more detail:

 The V8 SuperTourer is based on a monocoque chassis, like the Australian V8 Supercar car of the future (COFT project),and built to accommodate both the current VE Commodore and FG Falcon bodies or any other similar sized four-dour production vehicle such a Toyota Camry, BMW 5 series, etc.

 Designed and built by Paul Ceprnich, of Pace Innovations Australia, the chassis forms the basis of a future-proofed V8 touring car, similar in concept to a current Australian V8 Supercar but at less than half the cost.